 Double doors undoubtedly make a strong style statement, providing an imposing feature that can really add to your frontage.
 They’re also incredibly convenient: when new furniture is delivered, for example, or you are entertaining and want guests to be able to circulate easily, having the option to open both doors can make life much easier.

 Modern insulation and security options mean a double door is as safe and energy-efficient as a single choice.
-In addition, opting for a glass double door can provide a significant amount of light to your interior without needing additional windows.
+In addition, opting for a glass double door can provide a significant amount of natural light to your interior without needing additional windows.
 If you’ve previously had a single door, it’s often the case that a double door can be accommodated without issue.

-Single doors provide many of the benefits which a double door provides, but may work better in a more compact property, or one where structural issues (for example a retaining wall in close proximity to the single door space) mean that fitting a double door will present a challenge.
+Single doors provide many of the benefits a double door provides, but may work better in a more compact property, or one where structural issues (for example a retaining wall in close proximity to the single door space) mean that fitting a double door will present a challenge.
 Single doors may also be a better choice for people who prefer a traditional look.

 Of real advantage on warmer days, a 2-in-1 door offers the opportunity to let more light and fresh air into the home, without compromising on security.